gecholabs/quickstart/ch1-getting-started.md

 **Advantages**

-* Built in editors are too minimalist and obscure \(e.g. Nano, Pico\); you need a tutorial just to figure out how to insert edits or exit the editor.
+* Built in editors are minimalist and obscure \(e.g. Nano, Pico\); you need a tutorial just to figure out how to insert edits or exit the editor.

-* Power code editors \(e.g. Emacs, Vim\) have a steep learning curve, are a gazillion years old, and require constant configuration maintenance \(but they’re awesome, retro, and nerdy so check them out later\).
+* Power editors \(e.g. Emacs, Vim\) have a steep learning curve, are a gazillion years old, and require constant configuration maintenance.
+That said, they’re awesome, retro, and nerdy so check them out sometime.

 * Atom mostly works out of the box

-* It’s future friendly in being browser based, e.g. picture the Google Chromebook and browser only devices
+* It’s future friendly and browser based, e.g. usable on Google Chromebook and browser only devices

-* It’s probably the future as rapid social coding moves entirely to the web/cloud
+* It’s future relevant as social coding moves entirely to the web/cloud

 **
 Tips**